 What better to enjoy the lovely Lilac City as a couple then taking in the gorgeous sights at Manito Park?
 Manito Park is 90 acres and features an arboretum, botanical gardens, Japanese Garden, and the famed Rose Hill, with over 1500 rose bushes representing over 150 varieties.

 If you prefer to have your romantic getaway closer to a city, don’t worry—downtown Spokane also has a great park.
-Downtown Spokane is amid a complete revitalization, from a revamped Skating Ribbon to new park features, signs, landscaping, and so much more.
+Downtown Spokane is amid a complete revitalization, from a revamped Skating Ribbon to new park features, signs, landscaping, wine tasting, and so much more.
 There’s also always something to do in downtown Spokane at Riverfront Park.
 From Pig Out in the Park in the summer to ice skating and free winter movies in the winter, there are plenty of events out there.

 After visiting one of Spokane’s many beautiful parks, you might be thinking about dinner and a nightcap, so why not head over to one of our favorite romantic dinner date nights in Spokane—award-winning Mizuna.
 Surprise: it’s also in downtown!